1. The development cycle

 These will be corrected by a series of patch releases (

-will also be published.
-These carry the name of the branch, plus the date,
+In addition to the master, daily builds are also published on the stable branch, which provide prompt bug fixes.
+These carry the name of the branch, plus the date, e.g.,

 You can use these versions in production, providing you observe the following:

-Only use a stable daily version if it solves a serious problem.
+Only use a daily build on the stable branch if it solves a serious problem.

 Update to the next patch version as soon as it becomes available.

-When you display the version of a Checkmk-instance with the
+When you display the version of a Checkmk site with the

 command, you will see a further suffix, which the OMD views as